SRamireddygari/cmsc388j-fall22/projects/p2/README.md

 An example of a large error: a view function not being configured properly.

-The project will be graded out of a 100 points.
+The project will be graded out of **100** points.
 You won't be graded for style, but make sure your code is readable.